 BA and MA in Religious Studies

-Completed Theology of the Body Institute Certification Course
+Certified by the Theology of the Body Institute

 Carlos Solorzano has a BA in Religious Studies from Cal State Long Beach, an MA in Religious Studies with a concentration in New Testament & Ancient Christianity from Cal State Long Beach as well as an AA in Music from El Camino Community College in Torrance, CA. He is also certified through the Theology of the Body Institute near Philadelphia, PA, has an Advanced Certification for Religious Education through the Diocese of Tucson and is a student of Global Christianity as he has an interest in the history and faith expressions of Catholics from around the world.

 He is currently teaching theology at St. Augustine Catholic High School in Tucson, AZ and has taught high school theology for 23 years.
 He has been involved in the professional development of his colleagues, retreat programs for all students including Kairos while also mentoring new theology teachers.
 His teaching experience also includes 6 years of part time work teaching ethics, philosophy & medical ethics at the college level.